AngeloCaruso/evertec-placetogrow/docs/pages/faq.md

 3. **Why use PCOV instead of xDebug:**
    - PCOV is up to twice as fast as xDebug for generating code coverage reports.

+4. **Image preview is not loading / stuck in loading**
+   - Please, make sure you have `APP_URL` correctly set, including the port where your app is running. ex: `APP_URL=http://localhost:8001`